carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

 LENGTH(gender),LENGTH(birth_year)
 FROM q4_trips;
 ```
 Output results: `birth_year` is showing 5 characters when it's supposed to be 4 (or 1 for the nulls).
-Let's change this cautiously by adding a column, copying the data over, testing, then replacing.
+Let's change this cautiously by adding a column, copying the data over, testing, then replacing using the following queries:
 ```sql
 ALTER TABLE q1_trips
 ADD trimmed_by varchar(4) AFTER birth_year;